-For assigned Community Development, Public Works Department and Harbor Department staff whose regular daily duties involve field work outside of the office, uniforms shall be worn at all times during regular business hours.
-Field staff shall be provided with City designated apparel as determined by the Department which may include but is not limited to hat(s), shirt(s), jacket(s), and appropriate footwear.
-If the provided jacket or footwear are lost, the employee shall replace them with items meeting Department specifications.
+For assigned Community Development, and Public Works Department and Harbor Department staff whose regular daily duties involve field work outside of the office, uniforms shall be worn at all times during regular business hours.
+Field staff shall be provided with City designated apparel as determined by the Department which may include but is not limited tocollared shirts (pole or button down as determined by Department hat(s), shirt(s), annually and one City designated winter jacket(s), and appropriate footwear.; replacement on an as-needed basis.
+In addition, inspections staff (Building and Public Works) will be provided one pair of work boots annually.
+If the provided winter jacket or work boots jacket or footwear are lost, the employee shall replace them with one items meeting Department specifications.
 Work boots shall provide toe protection and meet Department safety standards for construction sites.
 The Department Head or designee may approve exceptions to wearing uniforms.